Vehrik/FarOut/Characters/1-Core_Stats.md

 CORE STATS
 ==========

     Your Cores are the ranking of your Character's mental and physical attributes.
 They influence every Action your Character takes and helps the GM decide whether your Character will succeed or fail Challenges and to what extent.
 Choose your stats wisely, there are plenty of items/environmental hazards that impart a "minimum requirement" for a certain Core.

     You can't be amazing at everything.
 Often times, achieving a higher Core Value means making sacrifices, sometimes that could literally be an arm and a leg.
-In a society where all but the most destitute and far-flung have been genetically engineered so they are at the peak of what the human physiology is capable of, the only way to gain meaningul advantanges is to specialize.
+In a society where all but the most destitute and far-flung have been genetically engineered so they are at the peak of what the human physiology is capable of, the only way to gain meaningful advantanges is to specialize.

     Below each Stat is described for what facets of a creature it represents.
     These descriptions are not meant to be exhaustive, and with clever